One cookiecutter shark bite in a year is rare, and a second is unheard of, but it’s happened in Hawaii.

 Mojica attempted to board the support kayak which was next to the boat, and quickly capsized the one-person vessel.

-Shigaki and a crew member quickly grabbed Mojica and pulled him onto the boat.
+Shigaki and a crew member grabbed Mojica and pulled him onto the boat.
 The U.S. Coast Guard-certified boat captain assessed Mojica’s wound and applied blood clotting materials to the estimated 4-inch oblong wound, from what he described as a 1-foot long grey fish.

 The group then boated to Oahu where Mojica was taken to The Queen’s Medical Center.
 Doctors sutured the 3-inch deep hole and prescribed a round of antibiotics.